Effect of Flash and Field Luminance upon Human Reaction Time

 Reaction time is measured from the onset of a signal flash to the manual release of a microswitch.
 Responses are made by two trained subjects over wide ranges of stimulus intensity and under varying conditions of signal flash and background field luminance.
 Two types of experimental conditions prevail: (1) variable flash luminance at each of three field levels, and (2) variable field luminance at three constant flash intensities.
 Thirty-six reactions are collected for every flash-field combination at each of two fixation positions (foveal and peripheral).

-The results are described by the following equation:[Equation]where B, I0, and K depend upon the field luminance.
+where B, I0, and K depend upon the field luminance.

 You do not have subscription access to this journal.
-Citation lists with outbound citation links are available to subscribers only.
-You may subscribe either as an OSA member, or as an authorized user of your institution.
+Cited by links are available to subscribers only.
+You may subscribe either as an Optica member, or as an authorized user of your institution.

 Contact your librarian or system administrator